-Ancona ducks are a heritage breed.
-This means they are a traditional breed that has been carefully selected for their specific traits over generations for a vastly extended period of time without distortion to the line.
+This means they are a traditional breed that has been carefully selected for their specific traits over generations for a vastly extended period without distortion to the line.

 Heritage breeds like the Ancona are nearly always incredibly hardy in their native environment and survive quite well with little to no human intervention or aid from modern agricultural practices.

-The Ancona duck is an excellent example of a top quality heritage breed.
-Unlike some to even many heritage breeds of livestock, Ancona ducks have a fast growth rate.
+The Ancona duck is an excellent example of a top-quality heritage breed.
+Unlike some to even many heritage livestock breeds, Ancona ducks have a fast growth rate.

-Ancona Duck Physical Attributes
+Ancona Ducks Physical Attributes

 - Mature Ancona ducks range in size from six to six and a half pounds.

-- Ducks of this breed boast a medium length bill that appears to concave at the top line.
+- Ducks of this breed boast a medium-length bill that appears to concave at the top line.

 - The neck on an Ancona is solid white.

-- Ancona duck feet and legs are orange with either brown or black markings that become more distinct as the bird ages.
+- Ancona duck feet and legs are orange with brown or black markings that become more distinct as the bird ages.

 - Varieties include Black and White, Blue and White, Chocolate and White, Silver and White, Lavender and White, and Tricolored.
 Chocolate is a sex-linked recessive trait.
-If a chocolate drake mates with a black duck, all female offspring will be chocolate, while all male offspring will be black.
+If a chocolate drake mates with a black duck, all-female offspring will be chocolate, while all-male offspring will be black.
 A black drake that mates with a chocolate hen will churn out only black ducklings of either sex.